Abdullahshk8488/Abdullahshk69/README.md

 - 🌱 Intermediate at C++, C# and python.
 - I have mastered the use of databases, classes, algorithms and I am currently learning AI using Python.
 - 💞️ I’m looking to collaborate on multiple programs/softwares.
-- 📫 How to reach me; Discord: Abdullahshk#4536
+- 📫 How to reach me; Discord: abdullahshk
 - On my way to become a game dev

 <!---